dna-witch/intel-image-transfer-learning/README.md

   - Test: 3 000 images
 - **Preprocessing**
   - Resize to 224×224 for ResNet-18 compatibility
   - Normalize channels using ImageNet mean & standard deviation

+> **Note:** Augmentations were mistakenly applied to validation data as well; future pipelines will restrict them to the training split only.

 ---